PFAS Explained

 Where are PFAS found?

 A person can be exposed to PFAS in various ways, including touching, drinking, eating, and breathing in materials containing them.
-Most people in the United States have been exposed to some PFAS since they can be found in drinking water, waste sites, consumer products, food packaging, food, and other sources.
+Most people in the United States have been exposed to PFAS since they are used in numerous industrial and consumer products, including firefighting foam, food packaging, cosmetics, and textiles.

-What is being done to protect people and the environment from PFAS?
+What is being done to protect people and the environment from PFAS in the USA?

-The Environmental Protection Agency (EPA) has taken several steps to protect people and the environment from PFAS contamination.
-Their continued research, prevention, and remediation efforts have been their primary goals.
+The Environmental Protection Agency (EPA) and server states have taken several steps to protect people and the environment from PFAS contamination via implementing regulations, promoting research on prevention, remediation, and health impacts.

 What is ERG’s role when it comes to PFAS?

-ERG’s environmental professionals offer the experience necessary, along with excellent quality assurance and control, to effectively manage PFAS issues.
-The remediation of PFAS in water or soil requires state-of-the-art technology, or in many cases, a combination of new and existing technologies.
-Effective remediation techniques include: Adsorption, Ion Exchange Resins, Membrane Filtration, Thermal Treatments, and Stabilization or Immobilization.
-ERG has completed many PFAS investigations at commercial and industrial properties and has provided design services to remove PFAS in landfill leachate since early 2018.
+ERG’s environmental professionals offer the experience necessary in investigations, remediations, and compliance, along with excellent quality assurance and control, to effectively manage PFAS issues.
+The remediation of PFAS in liquid or solid matrices requires state-of-the-art technology, or in many cases, a combination of new and existing technologies.
+Effective remediation techniques include removal methods (e.g., Adsorption, Ion Exchange, Membrane Filtration, and Foam Fractionation), destruction methods (e.g., Electrochemical Oxidation, Incineration), and Stabilization or Immobilization.
+ERG has completed many PFAS investigations to identify sources of PFAS to soil, groundwater, wastewater, drinking water, stormwater, and surface water bodies at public, commercial, and industrial properties.
+Furthermore, ERG has provided design services to remove PFAS in landfill leachate, wastewater sludge, stormwater, and groundwater since 2019.